accessibility-luxembourg/accessibilite.public.lu/content/en/raam1.1/referentiel-technique.md

 	- and in the content publication interface (for example, the publication web page).
 1. For each piece of content in web format (HTML, CSS), check that:
 	- the information necessary for it to comply with the [RAWeb](../raweb1/index.html) (e.g. the alternative of an image, the headings levels) is preserved in the generated content;
-	- the information, if restructured, remains compatible with assistive technologies (for example, if the author enters an HTML table and, after saving, the tool linearises the table, the restructured information must be comprehensible to assistive technology users as it would have been in its original form).
+	- the information, if restructured, remains compatible with assistive technologies (for example, if the author enters an HTML table and, after saving, the tool linearises the table, the restructured information must be understandable to assistive technology users as it would have been in its original form).
 1. For each content item in PDF format, check that:
-	- the information necessary for it to comply with the [RAPDF](../rapdf1/index.html) (e.g. alternative image, title levels) is preserved in the generated content;
+	- the information necessary for it to comply with the [RAPDF](../rapdf1/index.html) (e.g. alternative image, headings levels) is preserved in the generated content;
-	- the information, if restructured, remains compatible with assistive technologies (for example, if the author enters a table and, after saving, the tool linearises the table, the restructured information must be comprehensible to assistive technology users as it would have been in its original form).
+	- the information, if restructured, remains compatible with assistive technologies (for example, if the author enters a table and, after saving, the tool linearises the table, the restructured information must be understandable to assistive technology users as it would have been in its original form).
 1. For all content in non-web format that is not PDF, check that:
-	- the information required to comply with [section 10 Non-web documents](https://www.etsi.org/deliver/etsi_en/301500_301599/301549/03.02.01_60/en_301549v030201p.pdf#page=52) of the European standard EN301549 v3.2.1 is preserved in the generated content;
+	- the information required to comply with [section 10 Non-web documents](https://www.etsi.org/deliver/etsi_en/301500_301599/301549/03.02.01_60/en_301549v030201p.pdf#page=52) of the European standard EN&nbsp;301&nbsp;549 v3.2.1 is preserved in the generated content;
-	- the information, if restructured, remains compatible with assistive technologies (for example, if the author enters a table and, after saving, the tool linearises the table, the restructured information must be comprehensible to assistive technology users as it would have been in its original form).
+	- the information, if restructured, remains compatible with assistive technologies (for example, if the author enters a table and, after saving, the tool linearises the table, the restructured information must be understandable to assistive technology users as it would have been in its original form).
-1. For each piece of content displayed in a mobile application, check that:
+1. For each content displayed in a mobile application, check that:
 	- the information necessary for it to comply with the RAAM (e.g. alternative image, identification of headings) is preserved in the content generated;
-	- the information, if restructured, remains compatible with assistive technologies (for example, if the author enters an HTML table and, after saving, the tool linearises the table, the restructured information must be comprehensible to assistive technology users as it would have been in its original form).
+	- the information, if restructured, remains compatible with assistive technologies (for example, if the author enters an HTML table and, after saving, the tool linearises the table, the restructured information must be understandable to assistive technology users as it would have been in its original form).
 1. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}

 - WCAG 2.1: N/A
-- EN 301 549 V3.2.1 (2021-03): *11.8.1 Content technology, 11.8.3 Preservation of accessibility information in transformations*.
+- EN&nbsp;301&nbsp;549 V3.2.1 (2021-03): *11.8.1 Content technology, 11.8.3 Preservation of accessibility information in transformations*.

 #### [Criterion 13.4](#crit-13-4) [AA] For each accessibility error identified by an automatic or semi-automatic accessibility test, does the [editing tool](glossaire.md#editing-tool) provide suggestions for repair? {id="crit-13-4"}